April 12, 2026 (2mo ago) — last updated May 13, 2026 (1mo ago)

 The usual sticking points

-- You feel dizzy.
-That usually means you’re forcing the inhale or breathing too quickly.
+• You feel dizzy: you’re forcing the inhale or breathing too quickly.
 Make the breath smaller.
 Slow down.

-- Your chest takes over first.
-Start with one or two rounds of belly-only breathing before building the full sequence.
+• Your chest takes over: start with one or two rounds of belly-only breathing before building the full sequence.

-- You can’t feel the ribs move.
-Put your hands on the side ribs instead of chest and belly.
-Sensory feedback matters.
+• You can’t feel the ribs move: place your hands on the side ribs for sensory feedback.

 What tends to work

-What works is boring in the best way.
-Good posture.
-A manageable pace.
-Enough time for the nervous system to respond.
-If you only have a minute, use that minute.
-But if you want the full effect, give the practice at least a few unhurried minutes and keep it technically clean.
+More effort doesn’t create more calm.
+What works is consistent, simple technique: good posture, a manageable pace, and enough time for the nervous system to respond.
+If you only have a minute, use it.
+If you want fuller effects, give a few unhurried minutes and keep the breath technically clean.

 Aligning Your Breath with Your Life Path